Joseph456D/Meteor-Shooter-game/README.md

 -Added restart option to play the game again without reruning the file

--Change ship, buttons and meteor size to dynamic (score's box is still static has to change it)
+-Change ship, buttons and meteor size to dynamic

 -Add mute button on the left-bottom corner